Andrew-Draganov/andrew-draganov.github.io/contents/home.md

 ### Other Things

 - I am originally from Washington DC which, despite what my European friends may expect, is the loveliest city in the world.
-- I really enjoy teaching and making technical concepts approachable.
+- I really enjoy teaching and making technical concepts accessible.
 - My email is draganovandrew (at) cs.au.dk -- feel free to reach out about anything

 ### Past Education and Experience